 This is a first edition of the map.
 Over the next few months, we will seek to identify any studies we have missed – if you know of any please send them to us.
 The project team will complete the quality assessment of all studies, and full database records for those studies.
 As the evidence base continues to grow, the map will be updated annually.

-The map of effectiveness studies can be found below (desktop only)– or launch in a new window.
+The map of effectiveness studies – which includes all relevant quantitative impact evaluations and effectiveness reviews – can be found below (desktop only).
 Please note the map is not mobile-friendly.
+Future maps will capture different types of evidence, including qualitative studies.

 Update 5.5.18: We're experiencing some issues with the map loading in Internet Explorer.
 Please try using a different browser while we look into this issue (no problems currently reported in Chrome or Firefox).